islamCodehood/insideViewport.js/README.md

  ### Setup:
  1. Copy code in insideViewport.js file.
- 2. Paste it at the top of your JS file.
+ 2. Paste it in your JS file.

  ### Use: